-Combined filing rules - For tax years beginning on or after January 1, 2007, a taxpayer must file a combined return with any related corporations if there are substantial intercorporate transactions among the related corporations, regardless of the transfer price for such intercorporate transactions.
+Combined filing rules - A taxpayer must file a combined return with any related corporations if there are substantial intercorporate transactions among the related corporations, regardless of the transfer price for such intercorporate transactions.

 To determine if there are substantial intercorporate transactions, the Commissioner of Taxation and Finance considers and evaluates all activities and transactions of the taxpayer and its related corporations.
 For examples of related corporations and a list of activities and transactions considered to determine if there are substantial intercorporate transactions, see Who must file a combined return on Form CT-33-A-I, Instructions for Forms CT-33-A, CT-33-A/ATT, and CT-33-A/B.